hwray/Discoveroute/README.md

 ####But users often have to solve both these problems together:

-* Get from point A to point B, and make a convenient stop at a business along the way (for lunch, coffee, shopping, etc.)
+* Get from point A to point B, and make a convenient stop at a business along the way (for lunch, coffee, shopping, etc.), while ensuring you arrive at your original destination on-time

-###Discoveroute helps users by providing time- and space-constrainted local business search.
+###Discoveroute helps users by providing time- and route-constrainted local business search.

 * **Example use cases:**
  * It's your first day at a new job.
 You'd like to find a convenient place to stop for coffee on the way in.